Affiliate links on Android Authority may earn us a commission. Learn more.

 Counterfeiting high-end smartphones is big business in China.
 According to AnTuTu’s latest knock-off smartphone report (source no longer available), 4.24% of the phones that ran the company’s benchmark were knock-offs.
 That equals 572,303 confirmed fakes out there just based on this single sample.
 More than a billion smartphones are on the market, which extrapolates to many millions of knock-offs.

-If you want to avoid wasting your cash on a fake phone, here’s our easy guide to help check that your new phone is authentic.
+If you want to avoid wasting your cash on a fake smartphone, here’s our easy guide to help check that your new phone is authentic.

-If you’re dealing with a private seller, the first port of call is to make sure the device actually turns on.
+If you’re dealing with a private seller, the first port of call is to ensure the device turns on.
 Even if you’re not there in person, the seller should be able to provide images with the screen on, and probably even send you a short video or GIF of them flicking through the UI.
 Never be afraid to ask for a closer look at the screen, even if it’s just for cracks and scratches.